Spam-B0t/gameOfNim/README.md

 TO DO:
 - Extend AI, so it could play with more than 2 heaps.
 - Add tests for user input.
+(C)
 - Modify field structure, so it would contain non-empty heap counter.
+(C)
 - Swap all use of nonEmptyHeaps function with aforementioned counter.